danielepantaleone/BlueConnect/README.md

 ## Contributing

+Contributions are welcome and appreciated!

-If you like this project, you can contribute by:
+If you'd like to help improve **BlueConnect**, you can contribute in the following ways:

-- Submitting a bug report via an [issue](https://github.com/danielepantaleone/BlueConnect/issues)
-- Contributing code through a [pull request](https://github.com/danielepantaleone/BlueConnect/pulls)
+- **Report issues**: Found a bug or unexpected behavior?
+Please [open an issue](https://github.com/danielepantaleone/BlueConnect/issues) with as much detail as possible.
+Provide also a minimal complete verifiable example to reproduce the issue.

+- **Submit code**: Fixes, improvements, or new features are welcome.
+Fork the repository, create a feature branch, and submit a [pull request](https://github.com/danielepantaleone/BlueConnect/pulls).
+Please follow the existing code style and include unit tests when applicable.

+- **Improve documentation**: If something in the README or code comments could be clearer, feel free to submit a pull request with improvements.

+- **Suggest enhancements**: If you have an idea to improve the library, you're welcome to open an issue.

+Thank you for your interest in supporting the project!

 ## License